NoHatCoder/Meow-Hash-0.6-Candidate/README.md

 Meow1 uses an 8x128 bit inner state, and operates on blocks of 128 bytes.

 Meow2, 3 and 4 all use a 11x128 bit inner state, and are all built on the same permutation that ingest 32 bytes while doing 3 AES operations.
 This permutation is designed to make simple inner collisions impossible.
-More information on this design to come.
+See [Patterncheck](Patterncheck).

 Meow2 operates on blocks of 128 bytes.